Social media policy

 The purpose of this policy is to protect club members, minimise risk and ensure that Skerries Rugby Football Club‘s social media is used appropriately .This policy covers all members of Skerries Rugby Football Club.
 Materials published on the club’s various social media outlets is strictly controlled by the club’s Communications Sub-Committee.

-The Key Message Is : Think before you post !
+The Key Message being: Think before you post !

 Posts on Skerries Rugby Football Club social media or media linked to Skerries Rugby Football Club‘s social media, be it photos, comments or links should not be inappropriate.

 Users must not engage in activities or transmit content that is harassing, discriminatory, menacing, threatening, obscene, defamatory, or in any way objectionable or offensive.

 Each person posting must bear in mind that what they deem to be appropriate or inoffensive may be inappropriate or offensive to other members.

 The Club’s social media outlets are used by all members as well as guests.
 Therefore anyone posting must ensure that content and tone are appropriate for children, senior citizens and vulnerable persons.

 Users are personally responsible for what they communicate in social media and should remember that what they publish may be available to a wider audience over a lengthy period of time.

 Users should not engage in any inappropriate chat with young members (remember, the term ‘young person’ means those under 18 years old).

 Users should not criticise a player’s performance or make a personal attack on any player, coach, referee or other members.

 Users must remember that the Club is run by volunteers for the benefit of all members, and show respect to our own Club and others.